Table of Contents[Hide][Show]

 WestJet allows one carry-on bag and one personal item onboard at no charge.

-Carry-On Size Limit
+WestJet Carry-On Size Limit

-Carry-On Weight Limit
+WestJet Carry-On Weight Limit

 As a rule, WestJet doesn’t impose weight restrictions on a carry-on bag.
 The only rule they have is that it must be light enough that you can store it in the overhead bin unassisted.
 Your smaller, personal items should be stowed under the seat in front of you.

-Recommended Carry-On Baggage for WestJet
+My Favorite Carry-On Bag for WestJet

 WestJet Personal Item Size

-Your personal item cannot be larger than 16” x 13” x 6” (41cm x 33cm x15cm)
+Your personal item cannot be larger than 16” x 13” x 6” (41cm x 33cm x15cm).

 WestJet Baggage Fees (Checked Baggage)